wolfSSL/wolfPKCS11/README.md

 Support has been added to use the maxq10xx hardware for cryptographic operations and storage of certificate.

+Before usage:
+1. Make sure the maxq10xx-sdk is installed and it has installed the proper header files into the source code for wolfPKCS11.
+2. Edit `examples/maxq10xx_init.sh` to ensure it is pointing to the correct location.
+3. Execute `examples/maxq10xx_init.sh` to ensure it is properly initialized.

 NOTE: In the code, we have embedded a test key.
 This must be changed for
       production environments!!
 Please contact Analog Devices to learn how to obtain and use a production key.